 6.14 The (L1) relay operates in series with one of the (ST) relays of an idle link.
-The selection of the link is controlled by the (CH1), (CH2) and (CH3) relays and the path for this selection is from ground through the winding of the (L1) relay, contacts of the (L) relay, station keys, contacts of the (CH) relays to battery through the winding of the (ST) relay of the particular link selected.
+The selection of the link is controlled by the (CH1), (CH2) and (CH3) relays and the path for this selection is from ground through the winding of the (L1) relay, contacts of the (L) relay, station keys, contacts of the (CH) relays to battery through the winding of the (ST) relay of the certicular link selected Two of the (CH) relays relay of the particular link selected.
 Two of the (CH) relays are continuously operated except when all links or all but one link are busy or out of service.
 The particular link selected when the (CH1), (CH2) and (CH3) relays are operated or normal is shown in the following table: